-- 57. As part of the process of applying to the Commission for the authorisation or registration of a closed-ended CIS ("CECIS") or open-ended CIS ("OECIS"), the board of the CIS (or General Partner ("GP") of a Limited Partnership ("LP"); trustee of a unit trust; or foundation official of a foundation as appropriate) will nominate a firm (the "nominated firm") which is licensed under the POI Law and contracted to, or connected with, the CIS to be responsible for meeting the requirements of Schedule 3 and this Handbook for investors into the CIS, in addition to its own obligations. - 58.
-The nominated firm must advise the Commission that it has been so nominated during the course of the application process, and in any case prior to the authorisation or registration of the CIS. - 59.
-The nominated firm must treat all investors into the CIS as if they were its customers and ensure that the relevant provisions of Schedule 3 and this Handbook are met, for example, conducting relationship risk assessments and identifying, and verifying the identity of, the investors, including the beneficial owners and other key principals thereof. - 60.
-Whilst the application of CDD measures (including ECDD and enhanced measures as necessary) may be undertaken by another party (for example, under an outsourcing arrangement) the nominated firm will be responsible for ensuring that appropriate identification data is held on all investors, including the beneficial owners thereof, which meets the relevant requirements of Schedule 3 and this Handbook. - 61.
-Where the nominated firm provides services to a CIS, the shares of which are traded on a stock exchange, the nominated firm should refer to the provisions of Section 4.8.3. of this Handbook: - 62.
-Where the firm provides services to a CIS and has not been nominated under Paragraph 4.57. above, the firm should treat the CIS as its customer and conduct CDD in accordance with the requirements for a CIS authorised or registered by the Commission. - 63.
+- 58. As part of the process of applying to the Commission for the authorisation or registration of a closed-ended CIS ("CECIS") or open-ended CIS ("OECIS"), the board of the CIS (or General Partner ("GP") of a Limited Partnership ("LP"); trustee of a unit trust; or foundation official of a foundation as appropriate) will nominate a firm (the "nominated firm") which is licensed under the POI Law and contracted to, or connected with, the CIS to be responsible for meeting the requirements of Schedule 3 and this Handbook for investors into the CIS, in addition to its own obligations.
+Where the authorisation/registration of a CIS is suspended, it remains authorised/registered for the purposes of the POI Law and, as such, will continue to maintain a nominated firm.
+In cases where a third party liquidator is appointed to a CIS whose authorisation/registration has been suspended, and that liquidator is registered with the Commission as a prescribed business, the Commission will consider a request from the liquidator to be appointed as the nominated firm of the CIS. - 59.
+The nominated firm must advise the Commission that it has been so nominated during the course of the application process, and in any case prior to the authorisation or registration of the CIS. - 60.
+The nominated firm must treat all investors into the CIS as if they were its customers and ensure that the relevant provisions of Schedule 3 and this Handbook are met, for example, conducting relationship risk assessments and identifying, and verifying the identity of, the investors, including the beneficial owners and other key principals thereof. - 61.
+Whilst the application of CDD measures (including ECDD and enhanced measures as necessary) may be undertaken by another party (for example, under an outsourcing arrangement) the nominated firm will be responsible for ensuring that appropriate identification data is held on all investors, including the beneficial owners thereof, which meets the relevant requirements of Schedule 3 and this Handbook. - 62.
+Where the nominated firm provides services to a CIS, the shares of which are traded on a stock exchange, the nominated firm should refer to the provisions of Section 4.8.3. of this Handbook:

+- 63. Where the firm provides services to a CIS and has not been nominated under Paragraph 4.58. above, the firm should treat the CIS as its customer and conduct CDD in accordance with the requirements for a CIS authorised or registered by the Commission. - 64.
 There may be occasions where the nominated firm will change throughout the life of a CIS, for example, as a result of a change of designated manager.
-Where the firm becomes the nominated firm for a CIS which has already been authorised or registered by the Commission, it must advise the Commission in writing that it has been so nominated as soon as reasonably practicable after its nomination. - 64.
-Where the firm becomes nominated for a CIS with existing investors, the firm should give consideration to the requirements of Section 4.6. of this Handbook.

-65. Notifications made in accordance with Commission Rule 4.63. should be submitted via the Commission's Online Submissions Portal, through the completion of a Form 235.
+Where the firm becomes the nominated firm for a CIS which has already been authorised or registered by the Commission, it must advise the Commission in writing that it has been so nominated as soon as reasonably practicable after its nomination. - 65.
+Where the firm becomes nominated for a CIS with existing investors, the firm should give consideration to the requirements of Section 4.6. of this Handbook. - 66.
+Notifications made in accordance with Commission Rule 4.64. should be submitted via the Commission's Online Submissions Portal, through the completion of a Form 235.
+Liquidators requesting appointment as a nominated firm should do so through completion of a Form 200.